jjvanzon/Circular-Language-Spec/spec/classes.md

 Shapes with *dashed lines* might be *optional*.

-This might also allow a distinction between classes and *prototypes*: where an object is initially a copy of another object, but anything may be changed about it, even its structure.
+But this notation could also be used for a distinction between classes and *prototypes*: where an object is initially a copy of another object, but anything may be changed about it, even its structure.

 ## Static Structure

-Other parts of the static (or 'class') structure might be drawn with dashed lines too, to try and make a visual distinction between *static* structure and *object* structure:
+Other parts of the static (or 'class') structure could be drawn with dashed lines too, to try and make a visual distinction between *static* structure and *object* structure:

 <img src="images/Classes.009.png" width="325" />

 The rules do not seem to be that precise when it comes to *shapes* drawn with different line styles.
-The rules for connecting *lines* might be a bit stricter.
+The rules for connecting *lines* are a bit stricter.

 ## Pointer to a Class

-A class might be referenced like an *object*, using an *object line*.
+A class could be referenced like an *object*, using an *object line*.
 That establishes an *pointer to a class*:

 <img src="images/Classes.012.png" width="200" />